aras62/vision-based-prediction/papers/trajectory_papers.md

 ___
 <a name=trajectory></a>
 <h2 style="color:#30bd19";> Trajectory Prediction Papers</h2>
+Below is the list of Trajectory prediction papers sorted chronologically and according to the venues (in order of relevance) they were published in.
+Each paper in the list has a associated link to the publication page, and arxiv preprint or code links if available.
+By **clicking on the papers** you can get the following information:
+* **Datasets** used in the paper
+* **Metrics** used in the paper
+* **Bibtext** of the publication

+<h3>Papers</h3>
 <ul><a name=Chandra_2019_CVPR/>
 <details close>
 <summary><strong>Chandra et al., "Traphic: Trajectory Prediction In Dense And Heterogeneous Traffic Using Weighted Interactions", CVPR, 2019.</srtong> <a href=https://openaccess.thecvf.com/content_CVPR_2019/papers/Chandra_TraPHic_Trajectory_Prediction_in_Dense_and_Heterogeneous_Traffic_Using_Weighted_CVPR_2019_paper.pdf>paper</a> <a href=https://arxiv.org/pdf/1812.04767.pdf>arxiv</a> <a href=https://go.umd.edu/TraPHic>code</a></summary>